austinletson/personal-website/content/post/bindings-and-boards.md

 In the 15th century the combination of the printing press and cotton paper led to a standardization of binding.
 The rounding of edges and the use of shoulders to support the text block inspired the upright storage of books and the placement of spinal titles.
 Here binding picks up speed as an art form of its own.

-The introduction of the modern cloth binding came in 1821 when William Pickering published a small run of so called Diamond Classics for the 4.5 point, yes 4.5 point, Diamond type.
+The introduction of the modern cloth binding came in 1821 when William Pickering published a small run of so-called Diamond Classics for the 4.5 point, yes 4.5 point, Diamond type.
 The books sported Morroco leather or cloth bindings which held Virgil in Latin.
 Below is a later volume containing Cicero with a penny for scale.

  Pickering | Diamond Classics Cicero :-------------------------:|:-------------------------: